Key Points

 Registered dieticians cannot offer you a diagnosis for medical conditions.
 However, they can help you manage your condition through diet and lifestyle changes.

 For a chronic condition like IBS or type 2 diabetes, you’ll need a healthcare provider for an official diagnosis.
-A dietitian can then step in to help you deal with the symptoms.
+A dietitian can then step in to help you manage your blood glucose or avoid food triggers.

 3. Can dietitian nutritionists diagnose eating disorders?